 - Excellent long-term memory for experiences, locations, and faces.

-- Thinks primarily with images and feeling, not sounds or words (little internal dialogue).
+- Thinks primarily with images and feelings, not sounds or words (little internal dialogue).

 - Extremely disorderly or compulsively orderly.